Disinfecting Your Home After an Illness

 Tips to Protect Your Family from Common Illnesses

-Although you must be thorough in cleaning your house after an illness, there are some things you can do to minimize illness in the first place.
+Although you must be thorough in disinfecting your home after an illness, there are some things you can do to minimize illness in the first place.
 The following suggestions are sure to help:

 Wash Hands Regularly